 - A review of current and past medical conditions,

 - Assessing physical ability and nutrition,

 - Other important issues.
 We offer these assessments with no extra cost to the patient.

 This process can help identify patients who may be able to access Medicare-eligible access to allied health professionals.

 75 year old Drivers Medical Certificate Examinations

 Drivers who are over 75 years old are required to have an annual medical clearance.
 Our older drivers often choose to schedule the health assessment before having their annual driver’s medical examination.
 This can help reduce the number of visits to see us!
-The form can be downloaded from Medical certificate for motor vehicle driver form (F3712) or collected from your local transport and motoring customer service centre.
+The form can be downloaded from Medical certificate for motor vehicle driver form (F3712) (scroll down page) or collected from your local transport and motoring customer service centre.

 You can learn more about safer driving with medical conditions and why these checks were introduced at:

 - Driving, your health and the law medical Conditions reporting otherwise referred to as Jet’s Law.